 Do you understand those letters and numbers on your payslip?
-Apart from the appalling amount taken out of your pay for nasty income tax and National Insurance (and hopefully a bit syphoned-off for your pension), the other numbers can seem baffling.
+Apart from the amount taken out of your pay for income tax and National Insurance (and hopefully some put aside for your pension), the other numbers can seem baffling.
 Here’s an easy guide on how to read your payslip.

 - What your payslip should include